-So obviously, there will be some middle ground foods such as unsweetened non-dairy milk, condiments like mustard or salsa, vegan yogurt, etc. that all have their place in one’s diet.
+There are some middle-ground foods, such as unsweetened non-dairy milk, condiments like mustard or salsa, vegan yogurt, and more, that all have their place in one’s diet.
 The idea isn’t to make your diet 100 percent perfectly pure, but instead to base 90 percent of your diet off anti-inflammatory foods.
 That leaves a little wiggle room for your daily servings of processed almond milk, condiments of choice, and yes, your coffee and your tea!

 Other Anti-Inflammatory To-Do’s

-You should also be sure you get plenty of rest, regular exercise to keep your blood and lymph flowing through your body, and manage your stress through silent time, daily walks in nature, relaxation, mediation and/or yoga.
+You should also be sure you get plenty of rest and exercise to keep your blood and lymph flowing optimally.
+Manage your stress through silent time, daily walks in nature, relaxation, meditation, and/or yoga.
 Remember that stress can be just as inflammatory to the body as your food.
 Take care of yourself in all forms to experience the benefits of a healthy, anti-inflammatory life, both on and outside your plate.

 Test out an anti-inflammatory diet this week and see how much better you’ll feel in no time!